absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 In OOP, with interfaces, it is usually used to group concretes that share the same interface.

 The best example would be loggers: one that logs into a file and another that logs through ElasticSearch.
-Both of them exposes the same API that returns the same value types but are implement in two different ways.
+Both of them expose the same API that returns the same value types but is implemented in two different ways.

 ```javascript
 app.singleton('logger.file', FileLogger);